Rashid Sidek: Career

-After completing his Sijil Penilaian Menengah (SPM) exam, he was injected into the Project 1988/90 squad with the aim of regaining the Thomas Cup.
+After completing his Sijil Pelajaran Malaysia (SPM) exam, he was injected into the Project 1988/90 squad with the aim of regaining the Thomas Cup.
 In the 1990 Thomas Cup, Rashid played well but Malaysia lost the finals to China 1–4.

 He won the Malaysian Open title for three consecutive years in 1990, 1991, and 1992.
 As a result, he became known by many as “jaguh kampung” (literally, "local hero").
-In the Thomas Cup final in 1992, he beat Ardy Wiranata to give Malaysia the first point in a dramatic 3-2 win over rivals Indonesia - the first championship won by Malaysia in 25 years, and the last to this day.
+In the Thomas Cup final in 1992, he beat Ardy Wiranata to give Malaysia the first point in a dramatic 3–2 win over rivals Indonesia - the first championship won by Malaysia in 25 years, and the last to this day.

 Over the next three years, Rashid's performance declined, but he bounced back in 1996, when he won the Asia Cup and German Open, then reached the finals of the All England before losing to Paul-Erik Hoyer Larsen from Denmark.
 His ranking rose to among the top three in the world.
 He won the bronze medal at the 1996 Atlanta Olympics, beating the top seed, Joko Suprianto of Indonesia en route to the semi-finals, where he was beaten by Dong Jiong.
-However, he beat Indonesia's 1995 world champion, Heryanto Arbi, 5-15, 15-11, 15-6 in the third place playoff.
+However, he beat Indonesia's 1995 world champion, Heryanto Arbi, 5-15, 15-11, 15–6 in the third place playoff.

 In 1997, Rashid reached the top of the world ranking.
 He later began to make way for new generation players like Wong Choong Hann, Yong Hock Kin and Roslin Hashim.

 He retired in 2000, when aged only 32, to make way for younger and new generation players.